justQing00/react-radial-bar-chart/README.md

 * `percent` rotate for read (finish)
 * `percent` stay in bar and `name` out, in a regular rule (finish)
 * floating effect (finish)
-* click event for each ring
+* event for each ring (finish)
+* Hexadecimal color, HSL color to RGB
+* random color for different ring
+* floating effect not out of ring
 * size adaptation
-* random color for different ring
 * Tooltip and more info
 * word and chart more clearly